couchbaselabs/tuqtng/tutorial/content/slide-12.md

-## Limiting the Number of Results with LIMIT

-Sometimes queries return a large number of results and it can be helpful to process them in smaller batches.
+## Combining Multiple Conditions with AND

+The AND operator allows us to match documents satisfying two or more conditions.

-In the example on the right we ask that it return no more than 2 results.
+In the example on the right we only return people having at least one child and having a gmail address.

+Try changing AND to OR.

 <pre id="example">
-SELECT name
+SELECT fname
     FROM tutorial
-        ORDER BY name
-            LIMIT 2
+        WHERE LENGTH(children) > 0 AND email LIKE '%@gmail.com'
 </pre>